Kerry Way Hiking Ottsworld Tour

 Ottsworld Tour: Hike the Kerry Way in Ireland with Me – May 2024

 In all of my trips to Ireland, I have yet to tackle this challenge – hiking 122 miles around the entire Ring of Kerry.
-However – this coming May 2024, I’m finally taking it on!
-However as a twist – I’m asking you to join me on this epic Inn to Inn hike in Ireland!
+This coming May 2024, I’m finally taking it on!
+As a twist, I’m asking you to join me on this epic Inn to Inn hike in Ireland!

 Kerry Way hike small group